-Because the budget for cleaning your building is likely flat to slightly declining, the first step in solving this problem ls to understand “janitorial math.”
-Whether you use an in-house team or outsource this function, it is important to understand the total cost of cleaning.
+Whether you use an in-house team or outsource this function, it’s important to consider the total cost of cleaning.
 Use the following formula to calculate total cost:

 + Labor Related Costs (taxes, insurance, background checks, workers comp, uniforms)

 + Cleaning/Janitorial Supply Costs (chemicals, mop heads, cleaning cloths, gloves) + Equipment Costs (acquisition costs, maintenance, repairs)

 - + Markup (add this cost if you outsource your custodial services) **